 BRAND NAME(S): Keppra

-USES: This medication is used in combination with other medications to treat seizure disorders (epilepsy).
-Levetiracetam has been shown to decrease the number of seizures in adults and children with a certain type of seizure (partial onset).
+USES: Levetiracetam is an anticonvulsant used in combination with other medications to treat seizure disorders (epilepsy).
+Levetiracetam has been shown to decrease the number of seizures in adults and children.
 It is not known how it works to prevent seizures.

 Report Problems to the Food and Drug Administration